Mauna Loa

-Mauna Loa's most recent eruption began on November 27, 2022, and ended on December 13, 2022.
+Mauna Loa's most recent eruption began on November 27, 2022, and ended on December 13 of that year.
 It was the first eruption since 1984.
 No recent eruptions of the volcano have caused fatalities, but eruptions in 1926 and 1950 destroyed villages, and the city of Hilo is partly built on lava flows from the late 19th century.

 Because of the potential hazards it poses to population centers, Mauna Loa is part of the Decade Volcanoes program, which encourages studies of the world's most dangerous volcanoes.
 Mauna Loa has been monitored intensively by the Hawaiian Volcano Observatory since 1912.
 Observations of the atmosphere are undertaken at the Mauna Loa Observatory, and of the Sun at the Mauna Loa Solar Observatory, both located near the mountain's summit.
 Hawaii Volcanoes National Park covers the summit and portions of the southeastern and southwestern flanks of the volcano, and also incorporates Kīlauea, a separate volcano.

+The volcano continues to be researched and observed today through the help of Thomas A. Jaggar, founder of the Hawaiian Volcano Observatory (HVO) in 1912.
+With the assistance of the Buffalo Soldiers in 1915, a path to the top of Mauna Loa was created.
+Many of the roads and routes used then are still used today to allow for easier access from researchers and scientists.